top of page

 The Simple Way to Start a Personal Stylist Business

-Step 1 - Become a sole proprietor
+Step 1 - Start your personal styling business as a sole proprietor

-Step 3 - Create a basic website or landing page
+Step 3 - Create a basic website or landing page for your personal styling business

-The easiest way to get paid is by setting up a PayPal or Stripe account.
-Clients can send you payment by using your email, you can create and send digital invoices, or you can add payment buttons to your website.
+The easiest way to get paid as a personal stylist is to set up a PayPal or Stripe account.
+Your personal styling clients can send you payment using your email, you can create and send digital invoices, or you can add payment buttons to your website.
 Using a payment service makes it easier for clients to pay you but it also makes it easier to keep track of your income than if you have them pay into your bank account.
 You'll have a clear record of all your income which will make it easier at tax time.
 Create a basic income and expense spreadsheet in Excel and that's all you need for your business accounting.

-Step 5 - Keep your services simple
+Step 5 - Keep your styling services simple

 Step 7 - Use the power of one

 And that, my friends, is the simple way to start a personal stylist business!
-It doesn't have to be complicated and you definitely don't need an MBA, so, all that's left for you to do is to start!
+It doesn't have to be complicated and you don't need an MBA, so, all that's left for you to do is to start!

 Happy Styling!